MrHyperIon101/Artisan-AI/README.md

 Hey Team,

-Welcome to the official kickoff for our GenAI Exchange Hackathon project: "Artisan AI: A Marketplace for Local Creators."

 We have a fantastic opportunity to build something truly impactful, and we have until the first week of September to create a working prototype.
 The great news is we already have a mini frontend to build upon.
 My goal as team lead is to ensure we work smart, stay aligned, and have a great time bringing this idea to life.